semwaljai10/SMART-ATTENDANCE-SYSTEM-USING-MACHINE-LEARNING/README.md

 Manual attendance tracking can be time-consuming and prone to errors.
 The Smart Attendance System:

-Ensures high accuracy using machine learning algorithms.
+1.Ensures high accuracy using machine learning algorithms.
-Reduces the need for manual intervention, improving productivity.
+2.Reduces the need for manual intervention, improving productivity.
-Provides real-time attendance reports and insights.
+3.Provides real-time attendance reports and insights.
-Can be adapted for various settings such as schools, universities, and corporate offices.
+4.Can be adapted for various settings such as schools, universities, and corporate offices.

 Features: